 This course will explore the application of mindfulness in a psychotherapeutic context.
 We will examine the role of mindfulness practice of the practitioner and how this relates to communication with patients in session, presence in the midst of suffering, and self-care.
 We will also explore the value of mindfulness therapeutically to cultivate cognitive flexibility, acceptance and compassion, and a more embodied way of living.
 Specific practice and experience with different forms of mindfulness meditation and mindful attention in daily life as well as readings will serve as the foundation for these explorations.

-Gregory Carson, LCSW is an EMDRIA Approved Consultant and a Certified Therapist in EMDR.
-He is a graduate of the Somatic Experiencing Institute's 3-year training program in SE, and a graduate of the Eastern Group Psychotherapy Society's 1-year training in Group Psychotherapy.
+Gregory Carson, LCSW is an EMDRIA Approved Consultant and Certified Therapist in EMDR.
+He is a graduate of the Somatic Experiencing Institute's 3-year training program in SE, and a graduate of the Eastern Group Psychotherapy Society’s 1-year training program in Group Psychotherapy.
 Greg has trained in Coherence Therapy and is in regular consultation with its creator, Bruce Ecker.
-He is currently in his 2nd year of a 3-year training in Internal Family Systems conducted by the Center for Self Leadership.
-Gregory sits on the Executive Committee of the National Institute for the Psychotherapies Training Institute's Integrative Trauma Treatment Program where he has served as faculty and currently serves as Coordinator of both the program's Clinical Affiliates and its Saturday Clinical Seminar.
+He is currently in his 3rd year of a 3-year training in Internal Family Systems conducted by the Center for Self Leadership.
+Gregory sits on the Executive Committee of the National Institute for the Psychotherapies Training Institute’s Integrative Trauma Treatment Program where he has served as faculty and currently serves as the Program Chair of its Clinical Affiliate Program.
 Greg maintains a private practice with offices in the Flatiron District of Manhattan and in Montclair, New Jersey where he offers individual, couple, and group therapy, as well as individual & group consultation.

 Michelle Lepak, LCSW, with 25 years experience, integrates trauma models with each other, and into analytic work.
-She trained in NIP's 4 year adult analytic program.
-Michelle is an IFS therapist, a level 2 EMDR therapist, an Advanced level Somatic Experiencing therapist, a level 1 AEDP therapist, and trained in Structural Family Therapy at Minuchin's Philadelphia Child Guidance Clinic.
-She has presented her work "Integrating IFS and EMDR" at NIP.
+She trained in NIP’s 4 year adult analytic program.
+Michelle is a certified IFS therapist, a level 2 EMDR therapist, an Advanced level Somatic Experiencing therapist, a level 1 AEDP therapist, and trained in Structural Family Therapy at Minuchin’s Philadelphia Child Guidance Clinic.
+She has presented her work“Integrating IFS and EMDR” at NIP.
 Michelle practices in Montclair, NJ.

 Fee: $1,500 for 27-week course.